 The Slate Landscape of Northwest Wales: The Dinorwig Quarry and slate processing plant has now become the National Slate Museum.
 The National Slate Museum tells the history of Welsh slate.
 It offers a lively insight into the lives and craftsmanship of the quarrymen.
 The workshops of Dinorwig are still in working condition.
 The Dinorwig workshops were built in 1870.

 The Slate Landscape of Northwest Wales: Wales produced more slate than the rest of the world put together.
 In 1882, Dinorwig alone quarried 87,000 tonnes of slate.
 The Dinorwic Quarry was once the second largest slate quarry in the world, only the neighbouring Penrhyn Slate Quarry was larger.
-Penrhyn is still the largest slate quarry of Britain but its workforce is now about 200.
+Penrhyn is still Britain's largest slate quarry, but its workforce is now about 200 men.

 The Slate Landscape of Northwest Wales: From the quarry, huge slate slabs were transported to the workshops where they were turned into roofing slates, fence posts, door posts, gravestones, chalkboards and countless other objects such as writing slates.
 A skilled splitter could cut sixty slate tiles in one hour.
 In 1870, over a hundred men were employed in the Dinorwig workshops.

 Slate Landscape of Northwest Wales: The lineshaft in the workshops of Dinorwig was powered by this a gigantic waterwheel, the waterwheel is the largest on mainland Britain.
 The waterwheel was built in 1870 and remained in use until 1926.
 It was replaced by a Pelton wheel turbine.
-The Dinorwig Slate Quarry and the associated workshops were shut down in 1969.
+The water to power the wheel came from the Snowdon in cast iron pipes.

 The Slate Landscape of Northwest Wales: An industrial narrow-gauge railway connected the Dinorwic quarry with the port of Y Felinheli, formerly known in English as Port Dinorwic, located on the Menai Strait between Bangor and Caernarfon in Gwynedd.
 Narrow-gauge railways were a crucial part of the slate industry in Wales.